Yegor-men/learning-pytorch-from-daniel-bourke/README.md

 # learn-pytorch
-my thing for learning pytorch
+my thing for learning pytorch, course by daniel bourke